radius75/GUI64/README.md

 ![alt text](https://github.com/WebFritzi/GUI64/blob/main/GUI64.png)

 # GUI64 v1.0
-GUI64 is a graphical user interface for the C64 with which you can run your programs and games but also cut/copy/paste/delete/rename files or format/rename disks.
+GUI64 is a graphical user interface for the C64 that allows you to run programs and games, as well as manage files by cutting, copying, pasting, deleting, and renaming them.
+Additionally, it enables you to format and rename disks.

 **Control:**<br>
 Mouse in Port #1<br>